 What Nonprofit Cybersecurity leaders Are Really Thinking

 Behavioral intelligence for Nonprofit Cybersecurity leaders, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.8/5).
-Top priority: celebrating and documenting hacker culture and history.
+Top priority: creating infrastructure for multi-stakeholder collaboration and visibility.

 Key Insights

-Nonprofit Cybersecurity leaders score highest on Stakeholder (4.8/5) and Growth (4.5/5).
+Nonprofit Cybersecurity leaders score highest on Stakeholder (4.8/5) and Growth (4.4/5).
 Over the past six months, the most notable change is an increase in Risk orientation.
-Their leading priority is celebrating and documenting hacker culture and history, while their most pressing challenge is diminished trust due to artificial intelligence.
-They measure success through number of students registered (close to 12,000, 12-13,000 by second anniversary) and make decisions using incentivizing instructors: providing regular compensation and encouraging new instructors by highlighting benefits like goodwill and political capital.
-Language that resonates includes "impact", "powerful", and "amazing".
+Their leading priority is creating infrastructure for multi-stakeholder collaboration and visibility, while their most pressing challenge is diminished trust due to artificial intelligence.
+They measure success through number of students registered (close to 12,000, 12-13,000 by second anniversary) and make decisions using treat people right strategy: hire and treat people well to retain value.
+Language that resonates includes "impact", "amazing", and "powerful".

 What's changing for Nonprofit Cybersecurity leaders?